Q. Where do we fish?

 Sportfishing, like any sport, has some rare but inherent risks of injury from hooks, sinkers, fish spines, etc., and many anglers will also bring protective eyewear/goggles, long-sleeve shirts, gloves, and other safety gear.
 Please use your best judgment in deciding what to wear or bring aboard, based on the anticipated weather, sea conditions, and type of fishing trip booked.

 Q. Will I need a fishing license?

 A. Any passenger 16 years or older needs a valid California fishing license.
 This is required for any of the trips.
 ALL ages must have a Lobster Report Card if taking California Spiny Lobsters.
-It is ultimately up to each angler to know the rules of what licenses or endorsements are required, although our staff will try and answer your questions prior to check-in.
+It is ultimately up to each angler to know the rules of what licenses or endorsements are required.
 Licenses are available online through the CADFG.
 California Fish and Wildlife Online Licenses.
 They are also available through most sporting goods stores.
 Channel Islands Sportfishing also sells California sportfishing licenses for your convenience.
 If purchasing at the Landing, please bring cash.